devilals/programming_basics/java_programming.md

 >> Prior to an F or L suffix<br />
 >> In positions where a string of digits is expected<br />

+#### Declaring a variable to point to an array
+// declares an array of integers

+int[] anArray;

+This declaration is quite different syntactically from C...

+You can also place the brackets after the array's name:

+// this form is discouraged
+float anArrayOfFloats[];
+However, convention discourages this form; the brackets identify the array type and should appear with the type designation.

+**Below are valid array initializations** int[] anArray = {
+    100, 200, 300,
+    400, 500, 600,
+    700, 800, 900, 1000
+};

+The size is determined by the number of values in the curly braces.

+Other way is using _new_

+// create an array of integers anArray = new int[10];